jb-santos/svyEffects/README.md

 Also included in the package are:

-- A snippet of the 2019 Canadian Election Study online survey for testing and demonstration purposes.
-This can be loaded with the command `data(ces19)`.
-- A `plot()` method that creates a `ggplot` object of predicted probabilities or differences in predicted probabilities.
+- A `plot` method that creates a `ggplot` object of predicted probabilities or differences in predicted probabilities.
 This plot can be modified by adding further `ggplot` commands, which is shown below.
+- A function `svyPRE` that calculates the proportional reductions in error for `svyglm` and `svyolr` models (functionality for `svymultinom` models in development).
 - A function `mnlSig` that displays a concise summary of multinomial logit coefficients with statistical significance stars.
 This has been adapted for use on `svymultinom` objects from Dave Armstrong’s original function from `{DAMisc}`, which works for `multinom` objects.
+- A snippet of the 2019 Canadian Election Study Online Survey for testing and demonstration purposes.
+This can be loaded with the command `data(ces19)`.

 ------------------------------------------------------------------------